neub/wr-nic/doc/wr-nic.md

 * A route mechanism to reach Etherbone core must be added.
 It is implemented with a MUX IP core component that can re-direct one packet depending on its class.
 We have placed one MUX between WRPC (fabric interface) and NIC.
 So, packets from WRPC fabric interface can reach the NIC or the Etherbone core.

 Thanks to the Etherbone core and its software library, we can access the device using network packets.
 One interesting application is to allow access in the same way we connect to it via the USB serial port.
 University of Granada has developped a high-level library based on Etherbone that allows you to define devices configuration files with this associated operations.
 This files can be loaded with CALoE methods and user can evoke device operations as C functions (using CALoE API of course).
-This library is a beta version and you can find it in starting kit repository (ugr branch).
+This library is a beta version and you can find it in [starting-kit] repository (ugr branch).

 WR NIC calibration
 ==================